-Just received this great feedback from a teacher on one of my Thanksgiving resources that inspired me to write this post.
+Got this feedback from a teacher on one of my French and Spanish Thanksgiving resources that inspired me to write this post.

 “So awesome!
 I seriously DO want more time to bake pies with my own kiddos at home.
 Thank you!”